• Skip to primary navigation

 Interoception difficulties can also make self-regulation a challenge.
 When you are able to tell that you’re thirsty, you know to get a drink.
 When you can feel that your bladder is full, you know to use the bathroom.
 When you feel a sense of frustration, you know to explain what’s troubling you.

-For some children with interoception difficulties, they can’t regulate certain responses.
+Some children with interoception difficulties, can’t regulate certain responses.
 Some kids may experience bedwetting.
 Or they may not know why they’re feeling off and can have meltdowns.
 Kids who struggle with these things may not be able to identify the real source of their discomfort.

 Activity Strategies for Interoception Sensitivity